It’s not called a Zeppelin unless it comes from the Zeppelin region of Germany, otherwise it’s just a sparkling airship.

 With all these mass savings we can easily use helium without damaging the lifting capacity.
 Given that the first Hindenburg burned, killing a third of its complement, non-flammable helium might seem like a no-brainer.
 At $3 a cubic meter, the airship would cost about $600k to fill.
 Helium is much cheaper than it was in 1935, but we might want to avoid venting a lot of it, if only to respect the ongoing global helium shortage.

 The US Navy built and operated a pair of helium-filled airships, the Akron and the Macon.
 Without relitigating ancient history, both crashed early in their prospective careers, with loss of life.
 Helium didn’t make them much safer, and helium-derived design choices may have contributed to their demise.
-Indeed, relatively few airship accidents involved hydrogen, though it is fair to say that its presence can rapidly make a mess a very hot mess.
+Indeed, relatively few airship accidents involved hydrogen (many of whose fires began with fuel), though it is fair to say that its presence can rapidly make a mess a very hot mess.
 Hydrogen is about a thousand times cheaper than helium, such that the airship could be refilled every flight if desired.
-It might even be possible to spike it with fire suppressing gases such as Halon (or less horrible FE-13) without substantially reducing its lifting capacity.
+It might even be possible to spike it with fire suppressing gases such as Halon (or less horrible FE-13, between 12 and 20% v/v) without substantially reducing its lifting capacity.

 I think a fair design assumption will be helium combined with electrical compressors and storage for trim adjustment in flight.